realpython/members/README.md

 1. Users should be able to move from chapter to chapter within the single chapter view
 1. Users should be able to view their overall progress on the dashboard
 1. Users should be able to see the current chapter highlighted on the sidebar
+1. Users should be able to view their profile

+**Admin**

 1. Admin should be able to view all chapters
-1. Users should be able to view their profile

-#### Todo

-1. Admin should be able to add new users (current)
+1. Admin should be able to add new users

+#### Incomplete

-1. Users should be able to hide/show the sidebar
+1. Users should be able to hide/show the sidebar (current)
 1. Users should be able to view lessons on the sidebar
 1. Users should be able to hide/show lessons on the sidebar
 1. Users should be able to view all standards